onzfonz/comp227/src/content/5/en/part5d.md

 ![cypress showing automation of note test](../../images/5/32x.png)

 The structure of the test should look familiar.
-They use <i>describe</i> blocks to group different test cases, just like Jest.
+They use `describe` blocks to group different test cases, just like Jest.
-The test cases have been defined with the <i>it</i> method.
+The test cases have been defined with the `it` method.
 Cypress borrowed these parts from the [Mocha](https://mochajs.org/) testing library it uses under the hood.

 [cy.visit](https://docs.cypress.io/api/commands/visit.html) and [cy.contains](https://docs.cypress.io/api/commands/contains.html) are Cypress commands, and their purpose is quite obvious.